aboutbits/elasticsearch-workshop/readme.md

 About Bits is a company based in South Tyrol, Italy.
 You can find more information about us on [our website](https://aboutbits.it).

+## Dataset

+The data is taken from the [Open Data Hub Südtirol - Alto Adige](https://opendatahub.bz.it).
+All the information in the data set are open data.

 ### Support

 For support, please contact [info@aboutbits.it](mailto:info@aboutbits.it).